dorkodu/business/Evangelism.md

 We don't expect that in the future people will go back to reading large tomes in the libraries because our attention has already been changed fundamentally.

 <hr>

-## Interview: Vladimir Oane, co-founder of Wanderlyf
+We believe Wanderlyf can redress our current social-media malaise.
+Wanderlyf, which is founded in 2020, is a **"social knowledge medium focusing on content creation, curation and consumption"**.

-The young Romanian entrepreneur Vladimir Oane believes his app Wanderlyf can redress our current social-media malaise.
-Wanderlyf, which Oane founded in 2019, is a ‘social network for content curation’ where ‘stashers’ can summarise key concepts from various sources on topics which interest them.
+Where ‘stashers’ can summarise key concepts from various sources on topics which interest them.
 Its website offers ‘career advice’, ‘practical knowledge’ and ‘insipiring [sic] quotes’.
 Oane believes it to be an example of a new kind of social media, centred around the discussion of ideas, which he solemnly terms the ‘Knowledge Discovery Network’.

 Oane says that ‘current mainstream apps encourage showing off more than real connection’, and, more cryptically, that ‘traditional social media also optimises for reaction’.
 This may well be a reflection of our times.
 The focus on ‘superficial sharing’ and the current quality of conversation on social media all speak to the fact that we’re ‘in the early days of the internet and digital communication’.